 Live Auditions at Stanford

-- Accompanist Request Form (Available August 1) should be filled out by vocalists looking for vocal accompaniment during a live audition at Stanford.
+- Accompanist Request Form should be filled out by vocalists who wish to use a Stanford Music Department accompanist during a live audition at Stanford

 Important Notes about Live Auditions:

-- Live audition requests are not considered complete until the letter of recommendation and musical résumé are received.
+- Live audition requests are not considered complete until the letter of recommendation is received.

 - Live auditions are scheduled on a first come, first served basis.
 Submission of a Live Audition Request Form does not guarantee an audition slot, as slots in certain locations may fill prior to the submission deadline.